Travel Safety Lessons I Learned After My Phone Was Stolen in Morocco

 3. Leave Expensive Things Behind

-Leave laptops, tablets, and other expensive items locked in your hotel safe.
+Leave laptops, tablets and other expensive items locked in your hotel safe.
 There is no reason to carry everything you own while sightseeing.

 4. Stay Vigilant